 Learn to switch roles.
 Doctors need to learn some patient behaviors, and patients need to learn some doctor behaviors.
 Doctors need to put themselves into vulnerable positions and ask for help from their spouse.
 I have found that I am so embedded in this behavior that I subconsciously tend to give care when I actually need care.
 I do this because I am accustomed to feeling the bond that comes from being the caregiver, but it actually masks a deep need of my own to be cared for.
 I have to recognize my own need for connection and then seek it out instead of using care as a way to get it.

-If you are the Patient, you may never have had a very strong sense of self to begin with.
+I look at it as a gradual process of re-balancing the relationship.
+Look for every opportunity to reinforce that each person is an individual with their own choices.
+If you are the patient, you may never have had a very strong sense of self to begin with.
 Your tendency is to absorb yourself into others and allow them to make your decisions for you.
 You need to start discovering that you are your own person.
 You have your own ideas and thoughts.
 In a marriage, those thoughts have to be blended, but in a healthy marriage, it should start from a recognition that there actually are two unique people with unique desires and perspectives at work.

 Build Other Bonds.
 In addition to learning to switch roles, you have to also build other forms of bonding and attraction.
 You can bond by supporting each other in your life endeavors.
 Being supported in your own unique interests and pursuits can be just as bonding as being saved in a crisis.
 You can bond by doing things together that you both enjoy, and most of all by enjoying one another for the things you like about each other.
 Attraction is based on uniqueness.
 As you reassert independent identity within your relationship, you are also building the potential for attraction.